-After mating, females insert tiny white eggs singly into leaf tissue, commonly at leaf margins on leaves in the lower part of the tree.
-Most eggs hatch by petal fall, and larvae immediately begin feeding on leaf tissue.
-Larvae mature on leaves during April and May, drop to the ground, and pupate in the soil.
-There is one generation a year; this insect is present on the trees only during spring months.
+After mating, females insert tiny, translucent to white eggs singly into leaf tissue, commonly in the margins of leaves in the lower part of the tree.
+Most eggs hatch by petal fall and the larvae immediately begin feeding as they develop through several increasingly larger instars (immature stages).
+Larvae mature about May, then drop to the ground to overwinter.
+There is one generation per year.

 Larvae of California pear sawfly and their feeding damage occur only during spring.
 The larvae chew circular holes in leaves.
 When larvae are abundant, entire leaves can be consumed except for the midrib.
 Otherwise-healthy trees can tolerate a significant amount of leaf chewing without threatening tree health.

 Birds, predatory wasps, and other natural enemies feed on this sporadic pest.
 Natural enemies sometimes cause a dramatic decline in the abundance of sawfly larvae over a relatively short period of time.